AceyJS/acey/README.md

 It allows you to create all the methods you need related to a specific type of data (utils, getters (selectors), setters)

+You build a Model from a data object.

 #### Example of a Model:
 `./src/ascey/model/window.ts`
 ```